RobbiewOnline/MauiAppWindowTest/README.md

  - The app will launch, with dotnet purple background but will not show the initial page (set in App.xaml.cs in `return new Window(new MainPage());`)
  - Quit & restart x 3 - by now usually it starts working!

+Note that whether you interactively click a button to transition to another page, or not, the app should transition to a blue-background page in 5 seconds.
+When the app fails to transition it doesn't do this, but then the initial page isn't displayed either.
+It's as though the call to `CreateWindow` doesn't happen, or constructing of the `MainPage` fails

 ## Environment

 - DotNet 9 RC 1 (9.0.100-rc.1.24452.12)